SmithWillSuffice/ohanga-pai/content/blog/23_toonastytwit.md

 The cost of being a genuine expert is that you can no longer do full irony.

 The cost (to others) of being a credentialed expert is that some might take you seriously.
-(The jury s out on whether it is also a cost to the expert, it is if they have a moral conscience.)
+(The jury is out on whether it is also a cost to the expert, it is if they have a moral conscience.)

 The cost of not being a credentialed expert is being out of a job you might be